fac26/goth-kking/README.md

 Design

-How did you plan a user experience?
+We planned user experience based on the user research and user testing.

-What technical decisions did you make?
+What technical decisions did we make?
 Server-render vs client-render vs both
 Relational or non-relational or no DB
 Self-hosted or platform-as-a-service
 Frontend first vs DB first
 Did you create a technical specification?
+No.

 Review methods of software design with reference to functional/technical specifications and apply a justified approach to software development (K11, S11, S12)